 Baked Potatoes: Bake the potatoes in a 375 degree F oven, pop them in the microwave, or toss them on the grill.
 Our comprehensive guide will have you making the best baked potatoes of your life in no time!

-Hasselback Potatoes: These impressive looking Hasselback potatoes can be made with either starchy or waxy potatoes, but we love the way the butter and oil melt into starchy potato's fluffy interior.
+Hasselback Potatoes: These impressive looking Hasselback potatoes side dish can be made with either starchy or waxy potatoes, but we love the way the butter and oil melt into starchy potato's fluffy interior.
 Yum!

-Potato Pancakes (Latkes): Classic potato pancakes needs a starchy potato that holds its shape while frying, leaving the inside a creamy and gorgeous melty pile of potato.
-The light yellow flesh also fries up to a beautiful golden brown.
+Potato Pancakes (Latkes): Classic potato pancakes need a starchy potato that holds its shape while frying, leaving the inside a creamy and gorgeous melty pile of potato.
+The light yellow flesh also fries up to a beautiful golden brown as hash browns.

 What to Watch for with Starchy Potatoes